JoshCantor/_GFS16_how_to_repo/cheetsheet.md

 $ git push origin <branch>
 ```

-Finish what you started woring on, then push up any additional commits
+Finish what you started woring on, then push up any additional commits.

+File a pull request with the commits you want to share.
+Make sure it has a good explanation.